sarahnorthrup/javascript/realTimeBusTracker/README.md

 # RealTimeBusTracker

 ## Description
 This program maps out The Boston area and real time bus routes.
+This updates every 15 seconds to show an acccurate account of data.
 ## How to Run
 Open the index.html file in your browser with the connected files